isomorphic-software/smartclient-docs/classes/DataSource.md

 *   _criteria_: shortcut to DSRequest.getCriteria() (a Map)
 *   _values_: shortcut to DSRequest.getValues() (a Map)
 *   _oldValues_: shortcut to DSRequest.getOldValues() (a Map)
-*   _log_: an instance of `com.isomorphic.log.Logger`, so your scripts can log in the same manner as regular Java code
-*   _config_: an instance of `com.isomorphic.base.Config`, so your scripts have access to your `server.properties` settings
 *   _sqlConnection_: **SQLDataSource only**: the current SQLConnection object.
-If using [automatic transactions](#attr-datasourceautojointransactions) are enabled, this SQLConnection is in the context of the current transaction
+If using [automatic transactions](#attr-datasourceautojointransactions) are enabled, this SQLConnection is in the context of the current transaction.
 *   _rpcManager_: the current RPCManager
 *   _applicationContext_: the Spring ApplicationContext (when applicable)
 *   _beanFactory_: the Spring BeanFactory (when applicable)